Thirty dogs were discovered in what could only be described as ‘little prison cells’…

 Diddy, the Terrier Cross, who sadly had to have his left eye removed due to infection, was also amongst the dogs rescued in the Flyball case.

-But when Jason Smith and his son saw his picture on the centre website they instantly knew he was the one them.
+But when Jason and his son saw his picture on the centre website they instantly knew he was the one them.

 “He has made us smile and laugh every day since coming home with us.
 He has a cheeky disposition but never pushes his luck too far,” says Jason.